devtron-labs/devtron/docs/user-guide/creating-application/app-metrics.md

 Latency metrics shows the latency for an application.
 Latency measures the delay between an action and a response.

 **99.9th percentile latency**: The maximum latency, in seconds, for the fastest 99.9% of requests.
-By default the value is 99.9% percentile.

 **99th percentile latency**: The maximum latency, in seconds, for the fastest 99% of requests.